 Instructions

-• In large bowl using electric hand mixer or in stand mixer bowl with paddle attachment, beat eggs 30 seconds until well mixed.
-Pour in butter and beat to combine.
+• In a large bowl using an electric hand mixer, or in a stand mixer with the whisk attachment, beat the eggs for 30 seconds until well mixed.
+Pour in the melted butter and beat to combine.

-• Pour in coconut flour, baking soda, sea salt and coconut milk.
-Beat another 30 seconds to 1 minute until mixture is smooth and slightly thickened.
+• Add the coconut flour, baking soda, sea salt, and coconut milk.
+Beat for another 30 seconds to 1 minute until the batter is smooth and slightly thickened.

-• Spray waffle maker with cooking spray or brush lightly with oil.
-Pour 1/4 cupful of batter on waffle maker and cook according to manufacturer's directions.
-Transfer waffles to baking sheet topped with a cooling rack and place in oven to keep warm and crispy.
-Repeat with remaining waffles.
+• Spray the waffle maker with cooking spray or brush lightly with oil.
+Pour 1/4 cup of batter onto the waffle maker and cook according to the manufacturer’s directions.
+Transfer finished waffles to a rack-lined baking sheet and keep warm in the oven.
+Repeat with remaining batter.

 • Serve topped with berry compote and Greek yogurt, if desired.